apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>componentDefRef reference one of the cluster component definition names in ClusterDefinition API (spec.componentDefs.name).</p>
+<p>Specifies a reference to one of the cluster component definition names in the ClusterDefinition API (spec.componentDefs.name).</p>
 </td>
 </tr>
 <tr>